Wavell Wakefield, 1st Baron Wakefield of Kendal: Rugby career

+Wakefield won every major honor open to him in a glittering career.
+He was involved in three England grand slam winning sides, captaining two back to back in 1923 and 1924.
+He captained the RAF to an Inter-Service championship in 1923, Cambridge University to a Varsity win in 1922 and Middlesex to the County Championship in 1929.
+He also won three Middlesex Sevens tournaments.

+In February 1919 Wakefield was ordered by the Air Ministry to report to London to join the RAF rugby side being formed for the Inter-Services League.
+He was made secretary, selector and captain at the same time with great encouragement from Marshal of the RAF Sir Hugh Trenchard and Air Marshal Sir John Salmond.
+They won the 1923 championship.

-After the war Wakefield became the captain of the RAF rugby team and joined Harlequins.
-On 11 October 1919, he made his debut for Harlequins against Richmond and he continued to play for the club for the next ten years.
+In October 1919 he debuted for Harlequins against Richmond and continued to play for the club for the next eleven years.
 He occasionally played for other teams during this time, but Harlequins was always his main club.
-During his career with Harlequins, he appeared a total of 136 times, including 82 as captain, and he made his final appearance on 25 January 1930 against Cambridge University.
-He scored 51 tries for the club, along with one penalty and 14 conversions.
-He was club captain in the seasons 1920/21, 1924/25 and 1927/28 to 1929/30.
+82 of his 136 games were as captain.

 Wakefield played for Leicester Tigers between 1921 and 1924 playing 29 games and scoring 10 tries.
 He was captain in all but one game he played for the club.

-In 1920, Wakefield made his England debut against Wales.
-He captained the Cambridge University team in 1922.
-In total, he appeared for England 31 times and was captain on 13 occasions.
+In 1920, Wakefield made his England debut against Wales, appearing 31 times, 13 as captain.
 He led England to back-to-back Grand Slams.
 His final appearance for England was against France in April 1927.

-Through his career, Wakefield's influence on the game was pronounced.
-As an excellent all-round athlete he helped revolutionise the role of the back row forward.
-Prior to Wakefield their role was mainly static—pushing in the set scrum and winning the ball in loose scrums (or rucks, as they later became).
-Wakefield's athleticism enabled him to play a more dynamic role: pressuring the opposition half backs in defence and supporting the attacks of the three quarters, and these remain the prime responsibilities of the modern open side flank forward.
+His final rugby appearance came on January 25, 1930 for Harlequins against Cambridge University, a team he had captained to a Varsity win eight years earlier.
+He played 292 senior games, scoring 305 points.
+His influence on the game had been significant.
+As an excellent all-round athlete he revolutionized the role of the back row forward.
+Prior to Wakefield their role was mainly static—pushing in the set scrum and winning the ball in loose scrums.
+Wakefield's athleticism enabled a more dynamic role: pressuring the opposition half backs in defence and supporting the attacks of the three quarters.
 Rugby historian Barry Bowker described Wakefield thus; "A complete footballer, he had all the attributes – strength, weight and speed – of a great forward.
 He was a master of the art of dribbling with pace, was up with his backs to share in an attack and took and gave passes well".

+Rugby Sevens

+Wakefield was a strong supporter of sevens rugby.
+This was especially the case with The Middlesex Sevens competition.
+He was a member of the Harlequins team that won the inaugural 1926 tournament and also in 1928 and 1929.
+He was not available in 1927, when Harlequins also won.